Here’s an important question to ask yourself. Are you creating drama in your life?

 If deep down you think you are boring or a bad person (or whatever critical word you want to use here) you aren’t going to enjoy your own company.

-Working on your self-esteem will make spending quality time alone much easier.
+Do the work to build your self-esteem and spending quality time alone will become much easier.

 Need to work on your core confidence and kick all of that self-doubt to the curb?
 I have an excellent online course for you.
 How to Break the Habit of Self-Doubt and Build Real Confidence is an online course by Mel Robbins over at CreativeLive.